-Clay Calvert is a nonresident senior fellow in technology policy studies at the American Enterprise Institute.
-He is also a professor of law emeritus at the Levin College of Law and Brechner Eminent Scholar Emeritus at the College of Journalism and Communications at the University of Florida.
+Clay Calvert is a nonresident senior fellow in technology policy studies at the American Enterprise Institute in Washington, D.C.
+He also is a professor of law emeritus at the Levin College of Law and Brechner Eminent Scholar Emeritus at the College of Journalism and Communications at the University of Florida in Gaineville.

-He is the lead author of a market-leading undergraduate media law textbook, Mass Media Law, 22nd ed.
-(2023), and the author of Voyeur Nation: Media, Privacy, and Peering in Modern Culture (2000).
+He is the lead author of a market-leading undergraduate media law textbook, Mass Media Law, 2026 Release (McGraw Hill 2026), and the author of Voyeur Nation: Media, Privacy, and Peering in Modern Culture (Westview Press 2000).

-Dr. Calvert received a law degree from the University of the Pacific’s McGeorge School of Law and a PhD and BA in communication from Stanford University.
+Calvert earned a law degree from the University of the Pacific’s McGeorge School of Law and a PhD and BA in communication from Stanford University.
 He is a member of the State Bar of California and the Bar of the Supreme Court of the United States.

 Session